 Features over 25,000 informative segments of the encyclopedia.

 Gale Virtual Reference Library is a database of encyclopedias, almanacs, and specialized reference sources for multidisciplinary research.

 Garden, Landscape & Horticulture Index™ is the premier resource for access to articles about gardens and plants.
 Topics include horticulture, botany, garden and landscape design & history, ecology, plant and garden conservation, garden management, and horticultural therapy.
 A highlight of the database is its focus on environmentally sustainable horticultural and design practices.
 This index and abstract product is designed for gardening enthusiasts, professionals, and students of horticulture and of garden and landscape design & history.
 Garden, Landscape & Horticulture Index covers a wide range of serial titles including general gardening titles of national, international, and regional interest, and titles devoted to specialty gardens and plant groups.

-Produced by the American Geological Institute, this database is a comprehensive geoscience database containing over 2.2 million bibliographic records from more than 3,000 journals and other sources.
-GeoRef provides coverage in subject areas such as mineralogy and crystallography, general mineralogy, mineralogy of silicates, and mineralogy of non-silicates.
+The GeoRef database, produced by the American Geological Institute, is a comprehensive geosciences database containing references to geoscience journal articles, books, maps, conference papers, reports, and theses.
+GeoRef provides subject coverage in mineralogy and crystallography, general mineralogy, mineralogy of silicates, and mineralogy of non-silicates.

 The Georgia Attorney General's Office maintains a web site of information on its staff, history, mission, organization, etc. The site also provides the ability to search the opinions of the Attorney General (1994-present).